intentor/adic/README.md

 6\.
 Attach the context root created by you on an empty GameObject at your scene.

 7\.
 Start dependency injecting!

+## <a id="api"></a>API

+In development.

+## <a id="pipeline"></a>Pipeline

+1. Unity Awake()
+2. ContextRoot calls SetupContainers()
+3. ContextRoot asks for each container to generate cache for its types
+4. ContextRoot calls Init()
+5. Unity Start() on all MonoBehaviours
+6. Injection on MonoBehaviours
+7. Unity Update() is called on every object that implemented IUpdateable
+8. Scene is destroyed
+9. Dispose() is called on every object that implemented IDispose

 ## <a id="container-extensions"></a>Extensions